myWythe/linuxexperiment/README.md

 linux_learning

-this is some code for linux learning
+This is some code for linux learning

 @author myqiqiang

 @email myqiqiang@gmail.com